Who is GC Services?

 Tickets will be sent to collections with GCS if you fall under one of these two scenarios:

 - You never went to court (also known as VC 40509.5 hold, failure to appear, or FTA).

 - You already went to court, saw a judge and were sentenced to pay fines or complete community service (also known as “matters set for compliance”, failure to pay, or FTP).

-When your ticket falls under the first category and is in FTA status, you still have the opportunity to see the judge and it is MUCH BETTER to go this route rather than pay collections, for the reasons discussed below.
+When your ticket falls under the first category and is in FTA status, you still have the opportunity to see the judge and it is MUCH BETTER to go this route rather than pay collections.

 How GC Services Will Try to Deceive You

 When you have a failure to appear in court, the traffic court will notify the DMV who in turn will place a “hold” on your driver’s license.
 If this driver’s license hold is not cleared, the hold will result in the suspension of your driver’s license.